chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 Leaving the API as it is remains an option, with both the upsides and downsides of the _status quo_.

 ## Unresolved questions

+- Is `@ember/application` the appropriate home for the new exports?
+Or should they liver somewhere else, such as `@ember/resolver` or `@ember/application/resolver`?

 - What is the right name for the parameter and interface for the lookup? `identifier` is a reasonable choice, but does overlap with the notion of identifiers from Ember Data.
 It is also *quite* generic.
 We could use any of a number of longer but perhaps clearer names:
     - `RegistrationIdentifier`